 This ensures that any increased beverage costs attributed to the scheme reflect the actual costs of the scheme.
 For more information visit the Economic Regulation Authority website.

 If consumers believe that price increases are unreasonable, and retailers are claiming that the price increase is a result of the scheme’s introduction, this could be referred to Consumer Protection to investigate whether the Australian Consumer Laws of Western Australia are being complied with.
-If a business makes misleading claims about the reason for a particular price increase, the business may breach these laws.
+If a business makes misleading claims about the reason for a particular price increase, the business may be breaching these laws.

 Container deposit scheme community grants program

-The container deposit scheme community grants program was a State Government initiative administered by the Department of Water and Environmental Regulation to support projects that help deliver the objectives of the Container deposit scheme.
+The container deposit scheme community grants program was a State Government initiative administered by the Department of Water and Environmental Regulation to support projects that help deliver the objectives of the container deposit scheme.

 You can view the list of successful applicants for the Community Grants Program.